adioshun/gitBook_DeepDrive/paper2017-segmetation-automateddriving.md

 #### E.  Goal Orientation

-- Semantic segmentation is a genericproblem and at the moment there is no goal orientation towardsthe end goal of automated driving.
+- Semantic segmentation is a generic problem and at the moment there is no goal orientation towards the end goal of automated driving.

-For example, there maynot be a need for accurate contour of objects or in detectingirrelevant objects like sky for end driving goal.
+- For example, there may not be a need for accurate contour of objects or in detecting irrelevant objects like sky for end driving goal.

-This could beachieved by customizing the loss function (eg: weighting ofimportant objects) but a modular end to end system will bescalable to automatically perform it.6) Variable object complexity: A typical automotive scenehas large complexity variability with simple structures likeroad or sky and complex structures like pedestrians.
+- This could be achieved by customizing the loss function (eg: weighting ofimportant objects) but a modular end to end system will bescalable to automatically perform it.

+#### F. Variable object complexity

+A typical automotive scenehas large complexity variability with simple structures likeroad or sky and complex structures like pedestrians.

 Pedestrianshave higher complexity due to large appearance variationsand articulations.